sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 Check out my free [Velja app](/velja).
 I made it exactly for this purpose.
 It has built-in support for this without any setup.
 It can also open links to Zoom and Microsoft Teams directly in their desktop app.

 You can even make it open a specific browser or profile only for links clicked in Dato.
 Create a custom rule in Velja and set the source app as Dato.

+#### How can I go back to the current day in the calendar?

+Click the month and year on the top left.
+You can also press the <kbd>Space</kbd> key.

 #### How can I add multiple time zones to the menu bar? {#time-zones-menu-bar}